ec-jrc/datacite-to-dcat-ap/documentation/Background.md

 <li>The DataCite to Dublin Core mappings defined in <a href="https://schema.datacite.org/meta/kernel-2.2/">version 2.2 of the DataCite metadata schema specification</a> (July 2011)</li>
 <li>The RDF bindings defined in the <a href="https://docs.google.com/document/d/1paJgvmCMu3pbM4in6PjWAKO0gP-6ultii3DWQslygq4/edit">DataCite2RDF mapping document</a> (April 2011)</li>
 </ul>
-<p>DataCite+DCAT-AP re-uses these specifications, and extends them to provide a complete mapping of all the metadata elements in version 3.1 of the DataCite metadata schema.</p>
+<p>DataCite+DCAT-AP re-uses these specifications, and extends them to provide a complete mapping of all the metadata elements in version 4.0 of the DataCite metadata schema.
+Moreover, the defined mappings are backward compatible with earlier versions of the DataCite metadata schema.</p>
 <p>The resulting mappings have been grouped into two classes, corresponding to two different DataCite+DCAT-AP profiles:</p>
 <ul>
 <li><strong>DataCite+DCAT-AP Core</strong>: This profile defines alignments for the subset of DataCite metadata elements supported by DCAT-AP</li>